Boosts Fat Oxidation by 20% | MD-Recommended Dosage | 2025 Research Review

 Overall recovery

-🧪 This mirrors the effect of thermogenic herbs like Capsaicin for Fat Oxidation, making it a great nighttime recovery companion.
+This mimics the effect of thermogenic herbs like capsaicin on fat oxidation, making it a great nighttime recovery companion.

 4. Enhances Sleep — Crucial for Fat Loss